TariqAHassan/S4Torch/README.md

  * average pooling after each S4 block is used in some training sessions described below, whereas the original S4 implementation only uses average pooling prior to decoding.
 The primary motivation for adding additional pooling was to reduce memory usage and, at least in the case of Sequential MNIST, does not appear reduce accuracy.
-Pooling can be disabled by setting `--pooling=None`, or by simply omitting the `--pooling` flag.
+These additional pooling layers can be disabled by setting `--pooling=None`, or by simply omitting the `--pooling` flag.
  * specifying `--batch_size=-1` will result in the batch size being [auto-scaled](https://pytorch-lightning.readthedocs.io/en/latest/advanced/training_tricks.html#batch-size-finder)
  * documentation for the CLI can be found by running `python train.py --help`